 Do you prescribe bioidentical HRT?

 Bioidentical HRT is a term used for HRT that is not licensed or regulated.
 We do not prescribe this in our clinic.
 We tend to prescribe body identical HRT which is the same molecular structure as the hormones we have in our bodies.
+The oestrogen and progesterone we prescribe are usually available on the NHS.

 How long does it take for HRT to work?